RAID Recovery™

 Note: All of these ZFS pool types are fully supported by DiskInternals RAID Recovery.

-DiskInternals RAID Recovery is a professional software tool that provides you with the right set of tools for RAID and ZFS data recovery.
+DiskInternals RAID repair software is a professional software tool that provides you with the right set of tools for RAID and ZFS data recovery.
 It is designed to recover both software and hardware RAIDs; hence, it features manual and automated recovery (via a Recovery Wizard) options.

 Using DiskInternals RAID Recovery, you’d get back all your lost ZFS files and export them to local or remote locations.
 This RAID recovery software supports Unicode filenames and multi-level folders.
 More so, it allows you to create disk images, which act as a clone/backup copy of your drive - this is a way of protecting your files against possible data loss scenarios.